tchen-research/RandNLA/01-Background/measuring-error.md

 [^upper-to-upper]: You can't compare upper bounds of one algorithm to upper bounds of another algorithm and conclude that one is better than the other!
 You need some sort of lower bounds (e.g. by knowing that the upper bound is pretty sharp in practice).

-On the other hand, despite being arguably more important for practical computations, a posteriori bounds and parameter section techniques seem to be far less emphasized by the NLA community.
+On the other hand, despite being arguably more important for practical computations, a posteriori bounds and parameter selection techniques seem to be far less emphasized by the NLA community.